Mona0102/TikTok-Trend-Detection/README.md

 We created a function to search top color bigrams.
 It can also be used to search top bigrams of any word.

 #### 2.2 [Time Series (Trend) Analysis](https://github.com/Mona0102/TikTok-Trend-Detection/blob/main/Code/5.Trend%20Detection.ipynb)
 The team and the client indentified 3 types of trend based on the dataset and business understanding.
+Below are the criteria for the 3 types of trends.

 Type 1 - New Trend
 - There is no data before the recent 6 months (before 12/2021)
 - There are some data during the recent 6 months (after 12/2021)